 Sunny Cove offers guided rentals for groups of 4 or more who are experienced campers and have their own equipment and wish to save money by providing their own food and gear.
 In these instances, Sunny Cove provides kayaking equipment and guide service.
 Please plan on having your own gear.
-We are happy to offer a guided rental to groups that are prepared.
-Unfortunately we have had some groups arrive and want to borrow a tent or stove etc. The guided rental is for groups that arrive fully prepared to handle the camping portion of the trip and are relying on us to provide kayaking equipment and expertise.
+The guided rental is for groups that arrive fully prepared to handle the camping and food preparation of the trip and are relying on us to provide kayaking equipment and local expertise.

 Sunny Cove provides the following

 1 guide per 6 clients.
 Each guide(s) has an extended First Aid Kit, VHF radio, GPS and bear spray.
 We encourage groups to bring their own first aid kits, bear spray and radios.

 Kayaking equipment to include - double kayaks, paddle, spray skirt, Personal Flotation Device, pogies (paddling mitts) and rubber boots.
 Sunny Cove supports “Leave No Trace” practices and will provide the “wag bag” system for human waste.